mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 			- The lac operon operator sequence is between the promoter and lacZ
 	- When lactose is absent?
 		- *Lac repressor*
-			- Stops lac operon expression
+			- Active lac repressor expressed from the lacI gene binds to operator
+			- RNA polymerase c